Lab 1D: Zooming Through Data

 -

-Previously, we've looked at graphs of entire variables (By looking at all of their values).
+Previously, we've looked at graphs of entire variables (by looking at all of their values).

 – Doing this is helpful to get a big picture idea of our data.